Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get a message

-Use the `getChatMessage` method to retrieve a message from the service.
+Use the `getChatMessage` method to retrieve a message in a thread.

 - `chatThreadId` is the unique ID of the thread.
 - `chatMessageId` is the unique ID of the message.